syse-i/django-component-tags/README.rst

     ...

-Assuming that we already have an `application <https://docs.djangoproject.com/en/3.1/intro/tutorial01/>`_ called **foo**, lets create a new component tag:
+Assuming that you already have an `application <https://docs.djangoproject.com/en/3.1/intro/tutorial01/>`_ called **foo**, lets create a new component tag:

 .. code-block:: python